stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 manage almost any system with Ansible, possibly starting with low-level modules, and using them to install the prerequisites for the more complex operations.

-If you do need a central service for coordinating changes or maintaining detailed inventories of systems, Red Hat offer [Ansible Tower](http://www.ansible.com/tower), but this product is not needed for any of the features of Ansible itself.
+If you need a central service for coordinating changes or maintaining detailed inventories of systems, Red Hat offer [Ansible Tower](https://www.ansible.com/products/tower).
+This is developed as an Open Source project, called [AWX](https://github.com/ansible/awx).
+You may use AWX, but there are no guarantees of support or stability.
+None of the features of Ansible itself rely on Ansible Tower or AWX.

-# Setting Up A macOS Control Machine #
+# Setting Up A macOS Control Machine

 To set up Ansible on a macOS workstation using [Homebrew](http://brew.sh/) enter these commands in a terminal window:

     brew update && brew install ansible

-Ansible modules from *extras* may require additional Python packages.
-If you need to install more Python packages, use *pip*.
-To install *pip*, enter this command in a terminal window:
+Ansible modules from _extras_ may require additional Python packages.
+If you need to install more Python packages, use _pip_.

-    sudo easy_install pip

 Install Python modules into your home directory, rather than globally.
-If you use *pip*, add the *--user* option.
-For example, this command installs the *passlib* module into your home directory:
+If you use _pip_, add the _--user_ option.
+For example, this command installs the _passlib_ module into your home directory:

     pip install --user passlib

-# Creating A Repository #
+# Creating A Repository

 You should always store your Ansible configuration in version control.
 Git is effectively the standard version control tool, and works perfectly for this purpose.

-For convenience, I would put the Ansible playbooks in the root of your repository, along with a copy of *ansible.cfg*, the configuration file.
+For convenience, I would put the Ansible playbooks in the root of your repository, along with a copy of _ansible.cfg_, the configuration file.

-Use the [Vault](http://docs.ansible.com/playbooks_vault.html) feature to encrypt any YAML file that stores password variables.
+Use the [Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) feature to encrypt any YAML file that stores password variables.

-# An Example Ansible Configuration File #
+# An Example Ansible Configuration File

-This is a simple *ansible.cfg* file:
+This is a simple _ansible.cfg_ file:

     [defaults]

     # SSH settings
-    remote_user = ansibler
+    remote_user = ansibleuser
     remote_port = 1234
     pipelining = True

-Replace *ansibler* with the name of a user account that has administrative privileges on the target systems (this means *sudo* for UNIX-based systems).
+Replace _ansibleuser_ with the name of a user account that has administrative privileges on the target systems (this means _sudo_ for UNIX-based systems).
-Replace *1234* with the port number of the SSH service on the target systems.
+Replace _1234_ with the port number of the SSH service on the target systems.

 The
 [pipelining](http://docs.ansible.com/ansible/intro_configuration.html#pipelining)
 option significantly increases the performance of Ansible over SSH.
-Unfortunately, it means that commands that require root access will fail if *sudo* has the *requiretty* option enabled.
+Unfortunately, it means that commands that require root access will fail if _sudo_ has the _requiretty_ option enabled.

-# Source Control Exclusions #
+# Source Control Exclusions

-If you are using Git, create a *.gitignore* file, otherwise define exclusions however is appropriate for your version control system (for example, a *.hgignore* file for Mercurial).
+If you are using Git, create a _.gitignore_ file, otherwise define exclusions however is appropriate for your version control system (for example, a _.hgignore_ file for Mercurial).

-I would recommend that you always exclude the *ansible.cfg* file from version control, and put an example configuration file in the repository instead.
+Always exclude the _ansible.cfg_ file from version control, and put an example configuration file in the repository instead.
 This allows each administrator that works with the repository to use their own configuration file.

-# The Repository Directory Structure #
+# The Repository Directory Structure

 Create the following directories within the repository:

-* examples/ - Various other templates and examples
+- examples/ - Various other templates and examples
-* filter_plugins/ - Custom filter plugins
+- filter_plugins/ - Custom filter plugins
-* host_vars/ - Variables for individual host systems
+- host_vars/ - Variables for individual host systems
-* inventory/ - Lists of host systems
+- inventory/ - Lists of host systems
-* group_vars/ - Variables for groups of systems
+- group_vars/ - Variables for groups of systems
-* library/ - Custom Ansible modules
+- library/ - Custom Ansible modules
-* roles/ - Custom roles used by the Ansible playbooks
+- roles/ - Custom roles used by the Ansible playbooks
-* scripts/ - Utility scripts
+- scripts/ - Utility scripts

-The *examples/* and *scripts/* directories are useful for storing your own work, but are not essential.
+The _examples/_ and _scripts/_ directories are useful for storing your own work, but are not essential.
 These directories are not used by Ansible itself.

-# Using Ansible #
+# Using Ansible

 Ansible provides three main commands:

-* *ansible-playbook* - to execute all of an Ansible playbook on the specified systems
+- _ansible-playbook_ - to execute all of an Ansible playbook on the specified systems
-* *ansible* - to execute an individual shell command or Ansible module on the specified systems
+- _ansible_ - to execute an individual shell command or Ansible module on the specified systems
-* *ansible-vault* - to encrypt or decrypt any individual YAML file that Ansible uses.
+- _ansible-vault_ - to encrypt or decrypt any individual YAML file that Ansible uses.

-Both *ansible-playbook* and *ansible* require you to specify the group of systems that the commands will run on, and use *-i* to specify the *inventory*, which is the file or directory that lists the specified systems.
-The *all* group is a built-in group that automatically includes all of the systems in the specified inventory.
+Both _ansible-playbook_ and _ansible_ require you to specify the group of systems that the commands will run on, and use _-i_ to specify the _inventory_, which is the file or directory that lists the specified systems.
+The _all_ group is a built-in group that automatically includes all of the systems in the specified inventory.

     COMMAND GROUP -i INVENTORY OPTIONS

 Each utility will connect to each of the nodes in the group and execute the required commands.
-If a command fails on one or more of the nodes, a *retry* file is created to enable you to run the commands again on only the failed nodes.
+If a command fails on one or more of the nodes, a _retry_ file is created to enable you to run the commands again on only the failed nodes.

-Use the *ansible* command with the *-a* option to execute a shell command:
+Use the _ansible_ command with the _-a_ option to execute a shell command:

     ansible all -i inventory -a /usr/bin/uptime

-Use *-m* to execute an Ansible module:
+Use _-m_ to execute an Ansible module:

     ansible all -i inventory -m ping
     ansible all -i inventory -m setup

-The *ping* module checks that Ansible can connect to the remote system.
-The *setup* module returns information about the remote system.
+The _ping_ module checks that Ansible can connect to the remote system.
+The _setup_ module returns information about the remote system.

 To run a playbook:

     ansible-playbook -K -i inventory my_playbook.yml

-The *-K* option means that Ansible will prompt you for the password of your account on the remote system in order to use *sudo*.
+The _-K_ option means that Ansible will prompt you for the password of your account on the remote system in order to use _sudo_.

-Add *--syntax-check* to test the Ansible playbook without running it:
+Add _--syntax-check_ to test the Ansible playbook without running it:

     ansible-playbook --syntax-check -K -i inventory my_playbook.yml

-Add *--check* to simulate the effect without making changes to the target systems:
+Add _--check_ to simulate the effect without making changes to the target systems:

     ansible-playbook --check -K -i inventory my_playbook.yml

-If the playbook requires data from a file that has been encrypted with *ansible-vault*, add  *--ask-vault-pass*:
+If the playbook requires data from a file that has been encrypted with _ansible-vault_, add _--ask-vault-pass_:

     ansible-playbook --ask-vault-pass -K -i inventory my_playbook.yml

 Enter the password for the encrypted files when prompted.

-# Using Ansible to Manage Microsoft Windows Systems #
+# Using Ansible to Manage Microsoft Windows Systems

 Ansible 2.1 and above support managing Windows systems.
 This means that they may communicate with Windows nodes using the WinRM and PowerShell Remoting